manvelgasparyan/BlockBioNet/README.md

 ## Command Line Interface

 Use the following command to compute the decomposition of `input_sbml.xml` and stores every output file formats in the directory `output_dir`.
+In this example, the reachability radius is $1$.

 ```bash
 python main_cli.py input_sbml.xml output_dir results.csv 1